philipmat/showoff/README.md

-# Showoff
+# Showoff (aka Gunsmith Bot)

 Showoff is a slack bot based on the [hubot](https://hubot.github.com/) framework, designed to make it easy for users to show off their Destiny weapons in slack.
 The goal is to enable users to share weapon information with as few inputs as possible.
 This project was based heavily off of [slack-destiny-bot](https://github.com/cprater/slack-destiny-bot) which served as an outstanding basis for me to implement my own functionality.
-I also recommend checking out that repo for instructions on setting up your own copy of the bot.

 ### Usage